California Wolf Center Internship Program

-To apply for the internship program, please submit a one page resume and one page cover letter to the Director of Operations.
-Applications are accepted year-round, so please specify ideal start and end dates in the cover letter.
-Please note that we recommend submitting your application 60 days before your ideal start date.
+To apply for one of the internship programs, please submit a one page resume and one page cover letter to the Director of Operations.
+Applications are accepted year-round, though typical start dates would be in February or March (Spring), May or June (Summer), August or September (Fall), or November or December (Winter).
+Please specify ideal start and end dates in the cover letter as well as whether you are applying for the Education and Nonprofit Operations program or the Animal Care program.
+Please note that we recommend submitting your application at least 60 days before your ideal start date.
 Submissions may be or faxed to 760-888-0333.
 For more information, please call 760-765-0030 or .

 Interns must be able to lift and carry 50 pounds.
 Interns must be able to work in extreme conditions including rain, snow and extreme temperatures.
 A valid driver's license, proof of insurance, and safe driving habits are required.
 Interns must have use of a reliable vehicle.
 Public speaking experience is strongly desired.
 Interns who fail to meet program requirements are subject to disciplinary action and/ or early dismissal from the program.